gshs-ornl/wbstats/vignettes/wbstats.Rmd

 head(unemploy_inds)
 #> # A tibble: 6 x 3
 #>   indicator_id indicator                                         indicator_desc
 #>   <chr>        <chr>                                             <chr>
-#> 1 fin37.t.a    Received government transfers in the past year (% ~ The percentage of respondents who report personally receiving any financial support from the government in th~
+#> 1 fin37.t.a    Received government transfers in the past year (~ The percentage of respondents who report personally receiving any financial support from the ~
-#> 2 fin37.t.a.1  Received government transfers in the past year, ma~ The percentage of respondents who report personally receiving any financial support from the government in th~
+#> 2 fin37.t.a.1  Received government transfers in the past year, ~ The percentage of respondents who report personally receiving any financial support from the ~
-#> 3 fin37.t.a.10 Received government transfers in the past year, in~ The percentage of respondents who report personally receiving any financial support from the government in th~
+#> 3 fin37.t.a.10 Received government transfers in the past year, ~ The percentage of respondents who report personally receiving any financial support from the ~
-#> 4 fin37.t.a.11 Received government transfers in the past year, ou~ The percentage of respondents who report personally receiving any financial support from the government in th~
+#> 4 fin37.t.a.11 Received government transfers in the past year, ~ The percentage of respondents who report personally receiving any financial support from the ~
-#> 5 fin37.t.a.2  Received government transfers in the past year, fe~ The percentage of respondents who report personally receiving any financial support from the government in th~
+#> 5 fin37.t.a.2  Received government transfers in the past year, ~ The percentage of respondents who report personally receiving any financial support from the ~
-#> 6 fin37.t.a.3  Received government transfers in the past year, yo~ The percentage of respondents who report personally receiving any financial support from the government in th~
+#> 6 fin37.t.a.3  Received government transfers in the past year, ~ The percentage of respondents who report personally receiving any financial support from the ~
 ```

 Other fields can be searched by simply changing the `fields` parameter.
 For example